Ph.D. Candidate · University of Washington

 SETI & Technosignatures

-Co-authored the UCLA SETI group's L-band Green Bank Telescope search for technosignatures around 11,680 nearby stars — large-scale signal processing for candidate identification.
+Co-authored the UCLA SETI group's L-band Green Bank Telescope search for technosignatures around 11,680 nearby stars — large-scale signal processing for candidate identification — and a community review surveying the full breadth of possible technosignatures.

 Publications